 The Perfect Nest was a comical book about three birds fighting over the perfect nest.
 Having opened the nesting box's door just this week and witnessed multiple birds sitting on top of each other, I can attest that it happens and is ridiculous.
 The boys both loved the story.

 Funny Ruby, and Silly Ruby are new reader books so the words and stories are very simple.
 I was not impressed because we are used to reading much more complicated books with the boys.
 Of course though, the boys both loved them.
-Lucas had me read them over and over and over.
+L2 had me read them over and over and over.
 The pictures are nice and so are the stories and after the fourth read through, I had them memorized.
 They are perfect for young minds though because the boys took the short stories and ran with them.
 All week I have been hearing "No Ruby!" and "Silly Ruby" coming from their room.
 I have also heard "No, I am Ruby!" and "I'm be Topher (our farmer from Cricket Creek).
 You're Ruby!" coming from their mouths.

 We love books and the books that spark the boys minds and imaginations are some of our favorites.
 Ms. Friend is a very special writer and we look forward to all of her new works.